 I usually always prefer live versions over album versions and the live version for Touches You is particularly brilliant.
 I first saw it during N-A Tour.
 Mika kept the setting very simple.
 The performance was purely singing and dancing, and it suited the song perfectly.
 I totally loved the way he performed it.
 His style reminded me of young George Michael – different than his usual style – but it really suited this song very well.

 During the Arena tour he suddenly brought a giant dragon on stage in the middle of Touches you.
-I was quite surprised (“a dragon??”).
-After seeing such outstanding versions I really didn’t know how to deal with the dragon, I found it distracting.
-I’m sure he had a reason for it, I just couldn’t see it, and I wanted to scream him to get rid of the dragon and carry on dancing.
+I was so surprised.
+I’m sure he had a reason for it, I just couldn’t see it, and I wished he had just carried on dancing.
 And again, when tours are over I would pay anything to see Touches You (or any other song) live with so many dragons as he likes.
 There’s an excellent version of Touches you from Seoul 11/2009, I wish I had seen it, see it on Youtube here.
 Colorful background is a fantastic idea!

 Videos below are from Waterfront, Belfast (2/2010), Grosse Freiheit 36, Hamburg (3/2010) and Halle Tony Garnier, Lyon (4/2010), the last one with the dragon.
 The pics are from Vienna (3/2010) and Amsterdam (5/2010).